DonnaIB/surround_yourself_with_spanish/README.md

 ### Site Features
 Every page on this site also incorporates the following features:
 * A logo in the top left hand corner, that not only forms part of the branding and design of the site but also as is consistent with a user's expectations, clicking the logo will return the user to the home page of the site.
 * A responsive, collapsible navigation bar, allowing users to easily navigate the site on any device.

 ### Possible Features to Implement in Future
-* Option to filter recommendations based on category or level.
+* Option to add the option to  filter recommendations based on category as well  level.
 * Password verification on registration form.
 * Server side form validation.